 Ady directs two of CPD’s projects: Local Progress and the Fed Up Campaign.
 Before joining CPD, Ady was a law clerk to the Hon.
 Shira A. Scheindlin in the Southern District of New York.
 Prior to that he was a Liman Fellow with Make the Road New York, where he represented low-wage workers seeking to recover unpaid wages, engage in collective action, and obtain safe and dignified working conditions.
 He helped design and draft policy proposals to enhance the quality of low-wage jobs in New York City including the right to paid sick days, regulation of major retailers, and unionization of the car wash industry.
 He graduated from Yale Law School and Columbia College, cum laude.

-Local Progress Program & Membership Associate, Center for Popular Democracy
+Local Progress Policy and Program Manager, Center for Popular Democracy

 Local Progress Southern Organizer, Center for Popular Democracy